This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Uncontrolled stress experienced over a long period of time is considered “chronic stress,” dangerous and capable of increasing someone’s risk for heart disease, diabetes, weight gain or obesity, mental disorders, autoimmune diseases, digestive disorders, and even cancer.

 Let’s face it, the stress we face today isn’t going anywhere, which is exactly why it’s more important than ever to find natural ways to relieve stress that work well for us.
-Studies show you can greatly benefit from carving out more time in your busy schedule for things like regular exercise, meditation, spending time outdoors and keeping up with fun hobbies.
+Thankfully there are natural stress relievers that can help.

-If you adhere to the following eight practices, you’re likely to better manage your stress on a daily basis.
+If you adhere to the following stress relief practices, you’re likely to better manage your stress on a daily basis.
+Best of all, there are stress relievers out there for just about everyone.

 In many parts of the world, more people today report experiencing negative experiences — which includes physical pain, worry, sadness, stress and anger — on a daily basis than at any recent point in history.
 What is causing everyone to feel so stressed and burnt out?